JonnyNewo/AS1/README.md

 _______________________________________________________________________________________________________________________________________________
 PURPOSE:

 The structure of a .gltf file may differ depending on the source you got it from, such as Quixel Meganscans (Fab), Artstation, TurboSquid, etc. As such, the AS1 script organizes nodes into a standardized format to avoid discrepencies.

 _______________________________________________________________________________________________________________________________________________
 USE:

 There are several ways to run the AS1 script, depending on your needs.
 The 'STEPS' section below outlines several scenarios for usage.

 _______________________________________________________________________________________________________________________________________________
 STEPS:

 A) Download the model you wish to work with to your local machine.
 B) After you have your model downloaded locally, place the desired model's directory in the 'SAMPLE_MODEL' directory.
-C) Decide on your scenario:
+C) Decide which scenario fits your needs and/or workflow requirements:
-    1) Run organization pass on model only.
+    1) Run organization pass on model only. (non-Blender)
-    2) Run organization pass on model, then open in Blender to begin a workflow.
+    2) Run organization pass on model, then open in Blender to begin a workflow. (no export included)
     3) Run organization pass on model, then export from Blender using standard export settings.
     4) Run organization pass on model, export from Blender using standard export settings and output to specified directory.
 D) Run the 'MODEL_PARSE.py' script either with, or without, arguments (which are described below):